Low-Income Housing Tax Credit Program: Comprehensive Guide

 Obtain And Complete The Application

-You may be able to obtain an application online or at the property’s rental office.
+You’ll be able to obtain an application online or at the property’s rental office.
 Keep in mind, you may be required to pay an application fee.

-The application may ask specific questions about your employment, income and information about you and the members of your household (name, age, gender, etc.).
 When filling out the application, make sure you follow the instructions carefully.
 If it’s filled out incorrectly or missing information, it may be returned to you or rejected.
 If you’re disabled and need someone to assist you in completing the application, you can by way of reasonable accommodation.

 Submit The Application